sorenroug/osnine-java/emulations/genericos9/README.md

 Internals
 ---------

 The system uses the kernel from CoCo/Dragon 64.
 The terminals and printer are implemented as emulated 6850 ACIAs.
-The harddisk is implemented as a pseudo device where the issues of spin up, rotations, noise are removed.
+The harddisk is implemented as a pseudo device where the issues of spin up, rotational delay, noise etc. are removed.
 Additionally, there is a clock device, which gets the time from the host.
 The CPU is interrupted 50 times a second to facilitate multitasking.